dcordiercnrs/VIMS-IR_uncertainties/README.md

    can generate his/her own `HF5` file.

 ## Tools

- - `VIMS-IR_uncert_Part_ONE.ipynb`: the Jupyter notebook that extracts data from VIMS cubes.
+The global analysis process is split into 2 steps:
+ 1. the random choice of 3x3 boxes in the cubes and the record of extracted data, stored in Pandas *DataFrames*, in `HDF5` files.
+This step can be accomplished with the Python Jupyter notebook:
+    - `VIMS-IR_uncert_Part_ONE.ipynb`

+ 2. the data analysis strictly speaking, which can be done with the second Python Jupyter notebook:
     - `VIMS-IR_uncert_Part_TWO.ipynb`: the Jupyter notebook that extracts data from VIMS cubes.